-After you convert your vCenter Server to subscription, you can manage your vCenter Server updates from the VMC Console.
+After you convert your vCenter Server to subscription, you can manage your vCenter Server updates from the VMware Cloud Console.
 Whenever an update is available, vSphere+ displays a notification in the VMware Cloud Console.
 You can also view the detailed history of all the vCenter Server updates performed from the VMware Cloud Console.

 - Ensure that your vSphere environment meets all the requirements.
 See Prepare Your vSphere Environment.

 - Enter the network configuration settings for your vCenter Server.
 See Enable Updates for Your vCenter Server.